-- 1. All team members must be undergraduate students in good standing, enrolled in an agricultural or related curriculum at their respective institution at the time of the national contest; however, any student who has participated in the qualifying regional contest and has received a B.S. degree or equivalent prior to the national contest would be eligible to participate in the national contest provided graduation is not more than one (1) semester or two (2) quarters prior to the national contest. - 2.
-All team members must be eligible to represent their institutions according to the eligibility rules of that institution. - 3.
+- 1. Each team should consist of four members, although a team may compete with only three. - 2.
+All team members must be undergraduate students in good standing, enrolled in an agricultural, soils, geosciences, and/ or environmental science or related curriculum at their respective institution at the time of the national contest; however, any student who has participated in the qualifying regional contest and has received a B.S. degree or equivalent prior to the national contest would be eligible to participate in the national contest provided graduation is not more than one (1) semester or two (2) quarters prior to the national contest. - 3.
+All team members must be eligible to represent their institutions according to the eligibility rules of that institution. - 4.
 A team member may participate in the National Collegiate Soils Contest as long they are classified as an undergraduate student by their institution.
-Eligibility will be limited to a maximum of four (4) years participation in regional and national soil judging contests. - 4.
-Each team participating in the individual judging portion of the contest should consist of four members, although a team may compete with only three. - 5.
-Team alternates will be allowed to use the practice pits.
-Alternates will not be allowed to participate in the individual judging portion of the contest.
-(This provision allows more teams to participate, while keeping the student numbers manageable for the host institution during the actual individual competition.)
-All team members, including alternates to the individual contest, may compete in the group or team judging portion of the contest.
+Eligibility will be limited to a maximum of four (4) years participation in regional and national soils judging contests. - 5.
+Team alternates will be allowed to use the practice pits, but will not be allowed to participate in the contest.
+This provision allows more teams to participate, while keeping the student numbers manageable for the host school during the actual competition. - 6.
+All team members will be members of the American Society of Agronomy and/or Soil Science Society of America in the year in which they complete in the national contest.
+Membership will not be required for participation in regional contests.
+However, the regional chair will provide the Society offices with a full roster of student participants in the regional contest, including contact/email information, within 30 days of the end of the contest.

-III LOCATION
+National Collegiate Soil Judging Contest-page 2

+IV.
+Location
-A. The National Collegiate Soils Contest shall be rotated from region to region in consecutive years according to the following sequence:

-2007 - Region 7 2011 - Region 3

-2008 - Region 1 2012 - Region 2

-2009 - Region 5 2013 - Region 6

-2010 - Region 4 2014 - Region 7

-B. The National Collegiate Soils Contest regions shall be as follows:
+- A. The National Collegiate Soils Contest shall be rotated from region to region in consecutive years according to the following sequence: - 2015 Region 4 2016 - Region 5 2017 - Region 3 2018 - Region 2 2019 - Region 6&71 2020 - Region 1 2021 - Region 4 2022 - Region 5 2023 - Region 3 - 2024 Region 2 - 2025 Region 6&71 - 1 Regions 6 and 7 are combined only for purposes of hosting National Collegiate Soils Competitions and shall remain combined for this purpose unless three or more institutions regularly participate in each region. - B. The National Collegiate Soils Contest regions shall be as follows:

-Region 1: Connecticut Delaware Maine Maryland Massachusetts New Hampshire New Jersey New York Pennsylvania Ohio Rhode Island Vermont Region 2: Alabama Florida Georgia Kentucky North Carolina Puerto Rico South Carolina Tennessee Virginia West Virginia Region 3: Illinois Indiana Michigan Wisconsin Region 4: Arkansas Louisiana Mississippi Oklahoma Texas Region 5: Iowa Kansas Minnesota Missouri Nebraska North Dakota South Dakota Region 6: Alaska Arizona California Hawaii Nevada New Mexico Region 7: Colorado Idaho Montana Oregon Utah Washington Wyoming responsible for selecting a host institution from that region, subject to the approval of the delegates to the annual convention of the SASES.
+Region 1: Connecticut , Massachusetts, Pennsylvania, Delaware, New Hampshire, Ohio , Maine, New Jersey Rhode Island ,Maryland, New York, Vermont

+Region 2: Alabama North Carolina Tennessee , Florida, Puerto Rico, Virginia, Georgia, South Carolina, West Virginia, Kentucky

+Region 3: Illinois, Indiana, Michigan.
+Wisconsin

+Region 4: Arkansas, Mississippi, Texas, Louisiana, Oklahoma

+Region 5: Iowa, Missouri, North Dakota, Kansas, Nebraska, South Dakota, Minnesota

+Region 6: Alaska, California, Nevada, Arizona, Hawaii, New Mexico

+Region 7: Colorado, Oregon, Washington, Idaho, Utah, Wyoming, Montana

-- C. Any region can change position in the rotational sequence with any other region by mutual agreement. - D. The institutions in the host region for the National Collegiate Soils Contest shall be
+- C. Any region can change position in the rotational sequence with any other region by mutual agreement. - D. The institutions in the host region for the National Collegiate Soils Contest shall be responsible for selecting a host institution from that region